ayufan/pve-patches/README.md

 ## Is it stable?

 Yes, it is.
 This extensions uses **xdelta3** as differential backup tool, which proven to be well tested and stable.
-I use it for about 9 months on 4 different Proxmox based servers.
-No problems so far.
+A number of people use it for over 6 years already :)

 However, if you happen to be paranoidal about backups… You should consider running following script.
 The script simply tries to verify all differential backups.
 I recently updated the script to support new VMA archive.
 So now you can verify backups all supported backups.